zenstackhq/zenstack-docs/docs/the-complete-guide/part4/1-prepare-project.md

 ### 4. Mounting the CRUD API

-ZenStack uses server adapters to mount CRUD APIs to frameworks, and it this several built-in adapters for popular frameworks - one of which is Next.js.
+ZenStack uses server adapters to mount CRUD APIs to frameworks, and it has several pre-built adapters for popular frameworks - one of which is Next.js.
 First, install the server adapter package:

 ```bash
 npm install @zenstackhq/server